Cadbury World

 Teaching resources provided

-Cadbury World has put together workbooks for students to use as they tour around the site, including the Chocolate Trail (KS1-2), the Maths Trail (KS1-2) and the Mayan Workbook (KS2).
+Primary resources include workbooks for students to use during their tour: the Chocolate Trail (KS1-2), Maths Trail (KS1-2), and Mayan Workbook (KS2).

-Factsheets are also available on a variety of subjects: Bournville, the Cadbury family, the Cadbury business, investing in BRIC markets (KS3-4 geography, KS4-5 business studies), research and innovation (KS4-5 business studies, KS4-5 design and food technology), Mondelez Corporate (KS3-4 geography, KS4-5 business studies), and liquorice.
+Factsheets are available covering various subjects: Bournville, the Cadbury family, the Cadbury business, investing in BRIC markets (KS3-4 geography, KS4-5 business studies), research and innovation (KS4-5 business studies, KS4-5 design and food technology), Mondelez Corporate (KS3-4 geography, KS4-5 business studies) and liquorice.

 Minimum and maximum group size

-Education sessions are available for groups of 25 or more students.
+Educational sessions are available for groups of 25 or more students, with talks available for individual or multiple classes of up to 100 students.

 Details of risk assessment

 Risk assessments for schools are available to download from the Cadbury World website.
-The site also offers two complimentary tickets for teachers who have booked a visit to do their own risk assessment.
+The site offers two complimentary teacher preview tickets for schools who have booked a visit to complete their own risk assessment.

 Don't miss our downloadable A-Z guide on completing a risk assessment